-- 1. Application has been made for the Securities to be admitted to trading on the ISM on or about 20 August 2021. - 2.
+- 1. Application has been made for the Securities to be admitted to trading on the ISM on or about 16 August 2022. - 2.
 Application will also be made to the Hong Kong Stock Exchange for the listing of, and permission to deal in, the Ordinary Shares (as defined herein) to be issued upon any Conversion (as defined herein) of the Securities.
 Upon the occurrence of the Conversion Trigger Event, application will be made to the FCA for the admission to the Official List, and to the London Stock Exchange for the admission to trading on the Regulated Market of the London Stock Exchange, of the Ordinary Shares to be issued upon Conversion of the Securities. - 3.
 The Issuer has obtained all necessary consents, approvals and authorisations in the UK in connection with the issue and performance of the Securities.
-The issue of the Securities was authorised by resolutions of the Issuer's Board of Directors passed on 6 and 7 November 2019 and of a duly authorised resolution of a committee of the Issuer's Board of Directors passed on 5 August 2021. - 4.
-There has been no significant change in the financial or trading position of the Issuer and its subsidiaries since 30 June 2021, being the end of the last financial period for which financial information of the Issuer and its subsidiaries has been published (as set out in the 2021 Half Year Report).
-There has been no material adverse change in the prospects of the Issuer since 31 December 2020, being the date of its last published audited financial statements. - 5.
-As discussed in the "Legal and regulatory matters" section on page 156 of the 2021 Half Year Report, the Group receives legal claims against it in a number of jurisdictions and is a party to regulatory and enforcement investigations and proceedings from time to time.
+The issue of the Securities was authorised by resolutions of the Issuer's Board of Directors passed on 6 and 7 November 2019 and 26 July 2022 and of a duly authorised resolution of a committee of the Issuer's Board of Directors passed on 3 August 2022. - 4.
+There has been no significant change in the financial or trading position of the Issuer and its subsidiaries since 30 June 2022, being the end of the last financial period for which financial information of the Issuer and its subsidiaries has been published (as set out in the 2022 H1 Report).
+There has been no material adverse change in the prospects of the Issuer and its subsidiaries since 31 December 2021, being the date of its last published audited financial statements (as set out in the 2021 Annual Report). - 5.
+As discussed in the "Legal and regulatory matters" section on page 161 of the 2022 H1 Report, the Group receives legal claims against it in a number of jurisdictions and is subject to regulatory and enforcement investigations and proceedings from time to time.
+In recent years, the resolution of such matters has resulted in substantial monetary penalties, additional compliance and remediation requirements and additional business restrictions for the Group, including the monetary penalties paid in April 2019 in connection with resolution of investigations by various U.S. authorities and the FCA of U.S.\$947 million and £102 million, respectively.

-Save in relation to the matters described below, there are no, nor have there been any, governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened) in the twelve months preceding the date of this document of which the Issuer is aware which may have, or have had in the recent past, a significant effect on its ability to meet its obligations to Securityholders.
+Apart from the matters described below, there are no, nor have there been any, governmental, legal or arbitration proceedings (including any such proceedings which are pending or threatened) in the twelve months preceding the date of this document of which the Issuer is aware which may have, or have had in the recent past, a significant effect on its ability to meet its obligations to Securityholders.